What Is a Talent Pool?

 Availing of employees’ referrals can help the company quickly create talent pools containing hundreds of profiles.
 When well implemented, the benefits of this recruiting strategy are several, such as improving the company’s brand and boosting employees’ motivation.

 To incentivize the employees to provide referrals, companies usually offer monetary and non-monetary rewards.
-Moreover, non-monetary incentives, such as social recognition within the company, vacation or trip at stake, can be much more effective in motivating employees to make referrals.
+Moreover, non-monetary incentives, such as social recognition within the company, a vacation or a trip, can be much more effective in motivating employees to make referrals.

 Promote job offers on social media